comicrelief/engineering-handbook/opsec/third-party-validation.md

 ideas being implemented within our systems and ensure that we are aligning ourselves with industry best practices.

-When taking applications into production we will conduct a well architected review alongside AWS to ensure that we are and have built the application inline with the best possible standards.
+When taking applications into production we will conduct a well architected review alongside AWS to ensure that we are and have built the application inline with the best possible standards, these reviews cover the following areas,

+- Operational Excellence
+- Security
+- Reliability
+- Performance Efficiency
+- Cost Optimization

 ### NCC